 No matter what colorway, this a gorgeous scarf.

-The lovely blue and chartreuse Frontaux et Cocardes is currently available at my store
+The lovely blue and chartreuse Frontaux et Cocardes is another fabulous colorway for this design

 I have seen the Frontaux mistakenly misspelled on the Internet as Fronteaux